dez2413/Asl-translation-/README.md

 Make sure to have an internet connection, there are imports done through cdn.jsdelivr.net/npm for mediapipe files like WASM.

+For test builds in Firefox/Mozilla:

+In "about:config" page, set to "true":

+  media.devices.insecure.enabled
+  media.getusermedia.insecure.enabled

 ## Node.js
     cd backend
     npm install